 - Build skills to have healthy relationships

-- Ask for consent to engage in sexual activity and respect the All attendance area schools have a geographic boundary which defines who is of their partner
+- Ask for consent to engage in sexual activity and respect the boundaries of their partner

 - Communicate with their family about sexual health and dating